 Treatment of strabismus if present

 Treatment of amblyopia should be directed by an ophthalmologist experienced in managing eye disorders in children.
-Any underlying causes must be treated (eg, eyeglasses or contact lenses to correct refractive error, removal of a cataract, treatment of strabismus Treatment Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
-Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more ).
-In cases of refractive amblyopia, full-time glasses wearing with close monitoring may be sufficient treatment, especially in cases of bilateral amblyopia.
+After correcting refraction (glasses or contact lenses) or clearing the visual axis (removal of a cataract), the mainstay of amblyopia treatment is occluding the better eye to force the brain to use the affected eye.
+In cases of refractive amblyopia, full-time wearing of glasses or contact lenses with close monitoring may be sufficient treatment, especially in cases of bilateral amblyopia.
 Once improvement of visual acuity has plateaued with glasses wearing, occlusion therapy is begun (1 Treatment reference Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
 Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more ).
+In the case of amblyopia caused by strabismus, occlusion therapy is done first, followed by treatment of the strabismus Treatment Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
+Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more .
 Use of the amblyopic eye is then encouraged by patching the better eye or by administering atropine drops into the better eye to provide a visual advantage to the amblyopic eye.
 Adherence to treatment is better with drop therapy.

-Maintenance treatment for prevention of recurrences may be recommended after improvement has stabilized, until a child is about age 8 to 10.
+Maintenance treatment for prevention of recurrences may be recommended for 1 to 2 years after improvement has stabilized.

 Amblyopia is visual loss in an eye caused by lack of clearly focused, properly aligned input to the visual cortex from each eye during early childhood prior to maturation of the visual pathways.